Question 1: What is monthly source assessment monitoring?

 Question 3: Can a triggered source sample be counted as a source assessment monitoring sample for the month or year?

 Question 4: What happens if there is a total coliform positive result during the 12 months of source assessment monitoring?

-- After an E. coli-positive result from the source (unless corrective action is taken immediately), the water system must collect five additional source samples within 24 hours.
+-positive result from the source (unless corrective action must be taken immediately), the water system must collect five additional source samples within 24 hours.

 Question 7: What if there is no sample tap present prior to the point of treatment?

 Not having a sample tap prior to treatment is considered a significant deficiency for a public water system.
 Once a properly located sample tap is installed, the water system would initiate the 12 months of source assessment monitoring.
 If you have questions on appropriate locations for a source sampling tap consult with your regulator.